cmsc-vcu/202310-cmsc508-semester-project-cmsc508-202310-team-17/Phase2/README.md

 Lessons learned:
 What we would change for next time would be to work on it together more.
 Since our schedules opposed eachother it was hard for us to work together.

-How to improve:
+How to improve semester project:
-If we were able to spend more time on the project instead of having other work to do at the same time, we definitely could make improvements on the setup.
+The only thing we could think of is giving soft deadlines to help students stay on track.

 Web Application:
 http://cmsc508.com/202310/team17/proj/#/